arzwa/MultilocusIsland/docs/draft-hapdip2.md

 ($h=0$) locally adaptive variant of relatively large homozygous effect ($s_f = 0.05$) in the presence of an additive multilocus barrier with total selective effect $Ls$.
-Clearly, as $Ls$ becomes appreciable, equilibrium frequencies at the focal locus start to deviate substantially from the single locus prediction whenever the migration rate is below the swamping threshold of the loci in the additive polygenic 'background' barrier.
+As $Ls$ becomes appreciable, equilibrium frequencies at the focal locus start to deviate substantially from the single locus prediction whenever the migration rate is below the swamping threshold of the loci in the additive polygenic 'background' barrier.
 In the case with recessive local adaptation, LD also strongly affects the critical migration rate at the focal locus, and once the swamping threshold for